maxjanowski/maxjanowski.github.io/_pages/licensing.md

 The Max Janowski Society, you agree to these Terms of Use.

-The Max Janowski Society Editions ("Editions") are published by the Max Janowski Society ("TMJS"), and distributed by TMJS other authorized distributors.
+The Max Janowski Society Editions ("Editions") are published by the Max Janowski Society ("TMJS"), and distributed by TMJS and other authorized distributors.
 Each Edition consists of a set of digital files representing sheet music, audio tracks for rehearsal preparation, and additional files.
 These files are owned by and copyrighted by